Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

 \begin{definition} [Incompatiable Equilibria] Two equilibria $\pi$ and $\pi^{'}$ are incompatible if and only if,

 where $[\pi_i,\pi^{'}_{-i}]$ signifies a strategy profile using agent $i$ action from $\pi$ and the other agent's action from $\pi^{'}$. \end{definition}

-\paragraph{Relative Overgeneralization} Relative overgeneralization derives as a form of action shadowing.
-This pathology occurs in games where, as a result of a shadowed equilibrium, the agents converge upon a sub-optimal Nash Equilibrium that is Pareto-dominated by at least one other Nash Equilibrium.
-Hence, agents can be drawn to sub-optimal but wide peaks in the return space, due to a greater likelihood of achieving collaboration.
+\paragraph{Relative Overgeneralization} The pathology of relative overgeneralization occurs in games where, as a result of a shadowed equilibrium, the agents converge upon a sub-optimal Nash Equilibrium that is Pareto-dominated by at least one other Nash Equilibrium. \begin{definition} [Shadowed Equilibrium] An equilibrium $\pi$ is shadowed by another one $\pi^{'}$ if there exists an agent that receives a low return by unilaterally deviating from this equilibrium and if this return is lower than the minimal return when deviating from the other equilibrium \cite{palmer2020thesis}.